Eravikulam National Park

 Near the town of Munnar is Chinnakanal and the waterfalls here, popularly known as Power House Waterfalls, cascade down a steep rock 2000 m above sea level.
 The spot is enriched with the scenic view of the Western Ghat ranges.
 When you have traveled about seven kilometers from Chinnakanal, you reach Anayirangal.
 Anayirangal, 22 km from Munnar, is a lush green carpet of tea plants.
 A trip on the splendid reservoir is an unforgettable experience.
 The Anayirangal dam is surrounded by tea plantations and evergreen forests.

 Top Station, which is about 32 km from Munnar is at a height of 1700 m above sea level.
 It is the highest point on the Munnar-Kodaikanal road.
-Travellers to Munnar make it a point to visit Top Station to enjoy the panoramic view it offers of the neighbouring state of Tamil Nadu.
+Travelers to Munnar make it a point to visit Top Station to enjoy the panoramic view it offers of the neighboring state of Tamil Nadu.
 It is one of the spots in Munnar to enjoy the Neelakurinji flowers blooming over a vast area.

 Munnar has a legacy of its own when it comes to the origins and evolution of tea plantations.
 Taking account of this legacy and to preserve and showcase some of the exquisite and interesting aspects on the genesis and growth of tea plantations in Kerala's high ranges, a museum exclusively for tea was opened some years ago by Tata Tea in Munnar.
-This Tea Museum houses curios, photographs and machineries; all of which have a story to tell on the origins and growth of tea plantations in Munnar.
+This Tea Museum houses curios, photographs, and types of machinery; all of which have a story to tell on the origins and growth of tea plantations in Munnar.
 The museum is located at the Nallathanni Estate of Tata Tea in Munnar and is worth a visit.